 There’s nothing more important than the food and drink at your Melbourne Cup day party.
 It’s the biggest motivator to get your colleagues to leave their desks and socialise, so ensure you get it right.

 A potluck doesn’t do justice to an event as prestige as the Melbourne Cup.
 Catered food is the ideal way to celebrate the race that stops the nation and there are many Melbourne Cup catering menu options that will suit your budget and needs.

 A sit-down three-course lunch, buffet, a grazing table with food platters, an elegant cocktail party with gourmet finger food, or a classic high tea – the choices are endless.
-Just make sure there’s enough yummy bites for everyone, (and you've accounted for special diets) so no one goes hungry and there are no messy RSA issues by mid-afternoon.
+Just make sure you provide enough yummy bites for everyone, (and you've accounted for special diets) so no one goes hungry and there are no messy RSA issues by mid-afternoon.

 Check out our ideas below for a great Melbourne Cup lunch:

 Melbourne Cup day is all about the bubbly.
 But don’t forget to offer alternatives, such as beer, wine, soft drinks and water.
 We recommend getting alcohol delivered to the office a few days before Melbourne Cup.
 And don't forget glasses, ice and tubs to keep the drinks chilled.
 For Sydney, Brisbane, Adelaide, Perth or Canberra alcohol delivery orders, speak to our customer service superstars or order online from our website.

 In the lead up to the Melbourne Cup, create excitement in the office.
 It’s going to work out to be a better day if people are excited in the lead up to the big day.

 Set up a series of reminders to send to your colleagues in the lead up to the race.
 Send them fun emails and aim to deliver them: